Visiting Zion in August

 Hiking in August

-Hiking is incredible in August—trails to high elevation give you amazing and panoramic views of the canyon below, alive with flora and fauna.
-There are also wonderful trails along the valley floor, that take you next to the rushing and cool Virgin River, through the thriving cattails and cottonwoods.
+Hiking is incredible in August—trails to high elevation give you amazing, panoramic views of the canyon below, alive with flora and fauna.
+There are also wonderful trails along the valley floor that take you next to the rushing and cool Virgin River, through the thriving cattails and cottonwoods.
 With trails that range from easy to strenuous, all ages and levels of ability are able to enjoy hiking in Zion.
 You can read our list of best trails in Zion for recommendations.
-Make sure you read the current conditions for up-to-date trail information.
+The Pa’rus Trail is a great option for those looking for the scenic sights without the strenuous hiking.
+This paved trail that leads from Canyon Junction to the visitor center is accessible to wheelchairs and strollers and gives you fantastic views of the Watchman and many of the rock formations around.
+The Riverwalk is another great option for seeing the famous sites without the hard hiking.
+This trail takes you to the beginning of the Narrows where the path disappears into the river.
+But if you don’t want to take the plunge into the river, this short trail will still give you the feeling of a slot canyon as the walls become narrower and narrower the farther you hike.
+Watchmen Overlook Trail or Canyon Overlook Trail are also great options that are a little on the steeper side but are still short and manageable.

 Weather in August